 The Target Temperature Management 33 degrees C versus 36 degrees C after Out-of-Hospital Cardiac Arrest (TTM) trial

-This trial showed that there was no significant difference between a target temperature of 33 degrees C and 36 degrees C. These results, however, may indicate that preventing fever alone, or targeted normothermia may be sufficient to provide the beneficial effects of therapeutic hypothermia seen in other studies.
+This trial showed no significant difference between a target temperature of 33 degrees C and 36 degrees C. These results, however, may indicate that preventing fever alone or targeted normothermia may be sufficient to provide the beneficial effects of therapeutic hypothermia seen in other studies.
 Both groups in this study were intervention groups; the inclusion of a third non-intervention group would have clarified the role of therapeutic hypothermia or therapeutic normothermia in these patients.
-When compared to the control group in the HACA trial in 2002, the 33 degrees C and the 36 degrees C groups in the TTM trial had lower mortality rates.
+Compared to the control group in the HACA trial in 2002, the 33 degrees C and the 36 degrees C groups in the TTM trial had lower mortality rates.

 Induced hypothermia is associated with several physiologic derangements, and frequent monitoring is essential for the early detection and management of complications.
 Below is a summary of the essential patient care considerations.